LukasMurdock/LukasMurdock.github.io/_posts/2020-09-21-managing-a-remote-team.md

 ### 3. Foster connection (belonging cues)
 Belonging cues have to do not with character or discipline but with building an environment that answers basic questions: Are we connected?
 Do we share a future?
 Are we safe?

+From The Culture Code by Daniel Coyle:

+> One misconception about highly successful cultures is that they are happy, lighthearted places.
+This is mostly not the case.
+They are energized and engaged, but at their core their members are oriented less around achieving happiness than around solving hard problems together.
+This task involves many moments of high-candor feedback, uncomfortable truth-telling, when they confront the gap between where the group is, and where it ought to be.

 ## The Basecamp Guide to Internal Communication
 The following is a paraphrased and quoted section from [The Basecamp Guide to Internal Communication](https://basecamp.com/guides/how-we-communicate).